HOGA Gaharu Tea Valley (务边沉香山茶园) is not your average tea valley!

 A colourful photo-worthy staircase leads down to the Lovers’ Park featuring a pair of old trees intertwined in a way that reminds you of lovers embracing.

-There is a fish pond facing the huge trees.
+There is a large fish pond facing the huge trees.
+Not far from here is a small but pretty waterfall too!

 4. Get A Treat At The HOGA Outlet & Deli